San Diego Gray Divorce Lawyers

 How Will Business Interests Be Divided in San Diego?

 A business is considered a marital asset that must be divided at the time of a divorce.
 The first step is to establish the value of the business.
 It should be either sold or one partner must buy out the others' interest in the business.
 This could be particularly challenging if it is a family business with long-term vested interests.

-Contact San Diego Gray Divorce Attorneys The Law Office of Thomas M. Huguenor
+Contact San Diego Gray Divorce Attorneys Huguenor Mattis, A.P.C.

 Divorce at any age can be emotionally devastating.
 It could be particularly so for older couples.
-If you are going through a divorce after a long-term marriage or are contemplating one, call The Law Office of Thomas M. Huguenor at (858) 458-9500.
+If you are going through a divorce after a long-term marriage or are contemplating one, call Huguenor Mattis, A.P.C. at (858) 458-9500.